UK Tax Strategy

 UK Tax Authority - HMRC

-Under Armour is in compliance with all required filings with HMRC.
-Under Armour does not currently have any ongoing inquires, audits or examinations with HMRC.
-Should HMRC have any inquires, audits or examinations in the future, Under Armour’s goal will be to establish and maintain a transparent and constructive relationship with HMRC.
+We engage with HMRC, with honesty, integrity, respect, and fairness in a spirit of co-operative compliance.
+Should HMRC have any inquires, audits or examinations, Under Armour’s goal will be to establish and maintain a transparent and constructive relationship with HMRC.
 Under Armour will demonstrate ongoing compliance with tax legislation and if disagreements arise, Under Armour will seek to resolve the issues by mutual agreement with HMRC, where possible.